Heartbroken dad pays tribute to teenage footballer who died suddenly

 Youth and first team players from Accrington Stanley are expected at the funeral of Jordan Moseley, an academy player.

-The 15-year-old from Middleton played for three Oldham sides before being signed by the Division Two side.
+The 15-year-old from Middleton played for three Oldham sides before being signed by the League Two side.

 His funeral will take place on Friday, November 3, at St Peter’s RC Church, Middleton.